 Before going into the doctor, put together a list of specific things that could trigger the migraines.
 This can help your healthcare provider narrow down what could be causing the headaches, and suggest a better course of treatment.

-Before filing for a claim, you must have a migraine diagnosis from a headache specialist or VA doctor.
+Before you file your migraine claim, you must have a migraine diagnosis from a headache specialist or VA doctor.

-Determine if it is a primary or secondary claim
+Determine if you should file your migraine claim as a primary or secondary claim

 When going through the process of filing your migraine claim, you can choose to submit it as a primary claim.
 As a primary claim, the migraines can be claimed by itself.